liujingbreak/dr-comp-package-poc/README.md

 #### External Package

-The dependencies sitting in our main package.json, which we get from *Sinopia* by `npm install`.
+The dependencies sitting in package-recipe/package.json, which we get from *Sinopia* by `npm install`.

 External package could be things that owned by another team.